build-on-aws/bedrock-agent-txt2sql/README.md

 - **Amazon Athena Bucket**: Create another S3 bucket for the Athena service.
 Call it `athena-destination-store-{alias}`.
 Make sure to update the alias.
 You will need to use this S3 bucket when configuring the Amazon Athena service in the next step.

-- We will add the API schema for the Lambda function in order for it to communicate with the Bedrock agent.
+- Also, we will add the API schema for the Lambda function in order for it to communicate with the Bedrock agent.
 Download this [schema file](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json) and upload to an S3 bucket.
 To refrain from creating additional S3 buckets, we will use `athena-destination-store-{alias}` for now.

 ### Step 3: Setup  Amazon Athena